jizusun/web-security-guide/lynda-web-security.md

     // a failure case: empty string
     ```

-    - Check for data string is in a correct format
+- Example 2: Check for data string is in a correct format

     ```js
     const regexp = /^\d{4}-\d{2}-\d{2}$/